ambethia/bundler-github/README.md

 *How you like them apples!?*

-One inconvenience I haven't figured a work around for is that you'll need to explicitly `bundler/github` before you require `bundler/setup`.
+One inconvenience I haven't figured a work around for is that you'll need to explicitly require `bundler/github` before you require `bundler/setup`.
 In a Rails app you might change your `boot.rb` (*oh, the humanity!*) from:

 ``` ruby